paper-trail-gem/paper_trail/README.md

 add_column :versions, :item_subtype, :string, null: true
 ```

-So, if you use PT-AT and STI, the addition of this colulmn is recommended.
+So, if you use PT-AT and STI, the addition of this column is recommended.

 - https://github.com/paper-trail-gem/paper_trail/issues/594
 - https://github.com/paper-trail-gem/paper_trail/pull/1143